GavinHuttley/tib/source/python/types.rst

 **string**
     specified either using ``''`` or ``""`` around the content of interest.
 This is just a series of characters.
 It can be empty (has length 0) or much greater than that [1]_.

+..
+[1] Immutable means once the variable has been defined, it's value cannot be modified.

 .. jupyter-execute::

     a = "a string"